mattTea/gilded-rose/problem-breakdown.md

 1. Quality of a specific item reduces as expected

-2. Quality of multiple specific item reduces as expected
+2. Quality of multiple specific items reduce as expected

-3. Quality of a standard item degrades twice as fast when sell_in is below 0
+3. Quality of a standard item degrades twice as fast when sell_in is <= 0

+4. Quality can't go below 0

-4. Quality of first _unusual_ item changes as expected
+5. Quality of first _unusual_ item (Aged Brie) changes as expected

+6. Quality can't go above 50

+7. Sulfuras quality doesn't change

-5. Quality of next (and remaining) _unusual_ items change as expected
+x.
+Quality of next (and remaining) _unusual_ items change as expected